 Department-specific Submission Guidelines

 We publish calls for submissions and reading lists of books and craft-related articles we don't want you to miss.
-We seek guest posts for our After Page One and Op-Ed series and artwork and photograph submissions to pair with our blog posts.
+We seek guest posts for our After Page One series and artwork and photograph submissions to pair with our blog posts.
 Read more about submissions to our blog.
 Read more about artwork and photo submissions.

 We seek reviews exploring literary work—fiction, creative nonfiction, and poetry—about any form of motherhood (biological, foster, adoptive, empty-nest, transgendered, grand, and more).
 We review both newly released work and older books that we consider to be important to the genre.
 Read more about book review submissions.

 We seek monthly columns, which are contracted for 10 installments per year.
 Read more about submitting a column proposal.

 We seek personal essays and stand-alone creative nonfiction excerpts by mothers related to motherhood that read like fiction.
 Read more about submitting creative nonfiction.

 We seek fiction with strong narrative structure, great characters, interesting settings, beautiful language, and complicated themes.
 Read more about submitting fiction.

 We seek writing by mother writers, both established and emerging, focused on the creative process.
 We're looking for first-person reflections with an intellectual as well as personal focus.
 Read more about submitting a literary reflection.

 We seek photos that offer unique perspectives on motherhood.
 These might be shots of people, places, and things, or they might be shots that reflect milestones, growth, and tradition.
 We like photos that are artful, versus those that appear staged, and that encourage us to reflect.
 Read more about submitting your photos.

 We seek poems that are extraordinary for their vision, craft, integrity and originality.
 Read more about submitting poetry.